Week 5 of Pregnancy

 • You could be late with your period, if not previously noted.
 It's time to choose a test kit from the stores or pharmacy.

-• The formation of the baby is Under growth and ready to start feeding your tiny baby food is the placenta.
+• The formation of the baby is dependent on the placenta, which is essential for feeding your tiny infant.

 • The embryo partitions into three layers known as germ layers this week.
-The inner layer will become the lungs, intestines, bladder, and liver; the middle layer will become the circulatory system, reproductive system, kidneys, cartilage, muscles, and bones; the outer layer will become the brain and nerve system, skin, eyes, ears, and hair.
-A good diet will support the growth of your baby, and combined with a prenatal supplement containing DHA will drive brain development.
+The inner layer will become the lungs, intestines, bladder, and liver; the middle layer will become the circulatory system, reproductive system, kidneys, cartilage, muscles, and bones; the outer layer will become the brain and nervous system, skin, eyes, ears, and hair.
+A good diet, combined with a prenatal supplement containing DHA, will support the growth of your baby and drive brain development.

-• To put it simply, your week-5 embryo looks like a tadpole right now, but it is already developing main organs (heart, stomach, liver, and kidneys) and systems (digestive, circulatory, and neurological).
+• To put it simply, your embryo looks like a tadpole right now, but it is already developing main organs (heart, stomach, liver, and kidneys) and systems (digestive, circulatory, and nervous).

 • If you are in Week 5 of your pregnancy you are in your first trimester.